pythonfortraders/thetadata-api-python/README.md

 # thetadata-api-python

-A simple, easy-to-use, unofficial Python wrapper for the [ThetaData REST API](https://http-docs.thetadata.us/docs/theta-data-rest-api-v2/4g9ms9h4009k0-getting-started).
+This repo implements an unofficial Python wrapper for the [ThetaData REST API](https://http-docs.thetadata.us/docs/theta-data-rest-api-v2/4g9ms9h4009k0-getting-started).

 > #### Bonus: New ThetaData customers can get 30% off their first month with code **PYTHON4TRADERS**.